JosephSilber/page-cache/readme.md

 The middleware is smart enough to only cache responses with a 200 HTTP status code, and only for GET requests.

-If you want to selectively cache only specific requests to your site, you should instead add a new mapping to the `routeMiddleware` property:
+If you want to selectively cache only specific requests to your site, you should instead add a new mapping to the `routeMiddleware` array:

 ```php
 protected $routeMiddleware = [